 Standard equipment includes leather-trimmed upholstery, a JBL 300-watt sound system with an in-dash six-CD changer, a powered glass moonroof, remote keyless entry and automatic climate control.
 Land Cruisers also have a power tilt/telescoping steering column, power front seats, heated power mirrors and power rear quarter windows.

-Under the Hood The Land Cruiser's 4.7-liter V-8 produces 275 hp and 332 pounds-feet of torque and teams with a five-speed-automatic transmission.
+The Land Cruiser's 4.7-liter V-8 produces 275 hp and 332 pounds-feet of torque and teams with a five-speed-automatic transmission.
 Permanently engaged four-wheel drive is installed.
 All Land Cruisers have traction control, and pressing a console button can lock the limited-slip center differential.

-Safety Standard safety equipment includes antilock brakes and Toyota's Vehicle Stability Control electronic stability system.
+Standard safety equipment includes antilock brakes and Toyota's Vehicle Stability Control electronic stability system.
 Seat-mounted side-impact airbags and two-row side curtain-type airbags with rollover sensors are optional.